Guides

 Customizing the default logger

-To configure the default Logger, the most straightforward approach is to utilize the slog.SetDefault() method, which allows you to substitute the default logger with a custom one.
+The most straightforward way to customize the default Logger is to utilize the slog.SetDefault() method, allowing you to replace the default logger with a custom one.

 func main() {